Benefits Of Pre And Post Workout Stretchings

 Group of young women stretching and warming up for a gym class

-I have noticed so many individuals who jumpstart on treadmill or cross-trainer and start doing their workout without giving the least importance to stretching.
-Even if they do, they barely spend 5 minutes on stretching just one muscle group and leave.
+I have noticed so many individuals who jumpstart on the treadmill or cross-trainer and start doing their workout without giving the least importance to stretching.
+Even if they do, they barely spend 5 minutes stretching just one muscle group and leave.
 Don’t you think that stretching always takes a back seat in your exercise routine?

-Another thing that wanders in the mind of every fitness enthusiast is – whether should I stretch before or after the exercise?
-I would suggest, whatever fitness goal you have, Stretching should be an integral part of your regime as it conditions the body, both pre and post workout.
+Another thing that wanders in the mind of every fitness enthusiast is – whether should I stretch before or after the exercise.
+I would suggest, whatever fitness goal you have, Stretching should be an integral part of your regime as it conditions the body, both pre and post-workout.
 Now the main concern is to tell you which stretching should be done before or appropriate for the warm-up and what should be done to cool down.
 But before going further, I would like you to have a brief look on the benefits of stretching.

 BENEFITS OF STRETCHING